microsoft/graph-based-code-modelling/README.md

 The released code provides two components:
 * Data Extraction: A C# project extracting graphs and expressions from a corpus of C# projects.
 The sources for this are in `DataExtraction/`.
-* Modelling: A python project learning model of expressions, conditionally on the program context.
+* Modelling: A Python project learning model of expressions, conditionally on the program context.
 The sources for this are in `Models/`.

 Note that the code is a research prototype; the documentation is generally